 Crab feast vendors are doing their part, too.
 Responding to Rotary and Annapolis Green, they are replacing polystyrene or Styrofoam - which is not recyclable - with containers made of paper.
 It's all part of a campaign to feast responsibly.

 Hailed as one of Annapolis' great events, the Annapolis Crab Feast guarantees a day full of family fun and, of course, crabs.
 Parking for the Crab Feast at the Navy-Marine Corps Memorial Stadium (550 Taylor Ave., Annapolis, MD 21401) is free.
 Personal containers, drinks, backpacks, large bags, coolers or related items are not permitted.
-Tickets purchased in advance are $65 for adults ($75 at the gate), $25 for children ages 3 - 12, and free for children under the age of 3.
-Preferred Dining is $130 per person ($150 at the gate).
+Tickets purchased in advance are $70 for adults, $25 for children ages 4 - 12, and free for children under the age of 4.
+Preferred Dining is $140 per person.
 The event will be held rain or shine.
 Most tables are covered and protected from the weather.
 Click HERE to for more information or call 1-877-333-9667 from 8 a.m. to 5 p.m.
 Monday through Friday.